eamoe/microservices/README.md

 To create a team design and Team Topology, we can follow this step-by-step approach:

 1. Establish a system design team.
 This is a group of people that who can shape the vision and behavior of the system.
 It designs team structures, establishes standards, incentives, and "guardrails" as well as continually improves the system.
 2. Create a microservices team template for future teams.
+Microservices teams are expected to own one or more microservices independently.
+That ownership includes running the service and releasing a continuous stream of improvements, fiexs, and changes as needed.
 3. Define platform teams.
 4. Add enabling and complicated-subsystem teams.
 5. Add key consumer teams.